g-lalevee/apihub-curation-github/README.md

 To begin, you'll need a **GitHub repository** to store your configuration and API specification files.
 If you haven't already, here are some essential GitHub tasks you'll need to complete, depending on your setup:

 * **Create a GitHub account**: If you're new to GitHub, start by [creating an account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 * **Create new repositories**: You'll need to [create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) to host your files.
+  > If you want to test the Integration using sample default data, you can copy files **specfile.yaml** and **apiHub.cfg** in your repository.

 * **Create a GitHub App** to authenticate connexion from Integration Connexion.
 See Github documentation [create a GitHub App](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps).

   > ℹ️ One Github App. can allow access to one or many repositories : you can configure it in Github App. permissions.

   > ℹ️ the **Client ID** and **Client Secret** generated during this process are crucial for setting up your GitHub Integration Connection.
 You'll also need the **Callback URL** from your Integration Connection to finalize the GitHub App creation.
 For more details, refer to the [GitHub Integration Connection documentation](https://cloud.google.com/integration-connectors/docs/connectors/github/configure#configure-the-connector).

 ## Integration Connexion Setup